pik33/SimpleCamera/README.md

 (4) call startcamera.
 If it returned 0, the worker thread is started

 In your main thread wait until filled=true.
 You have a frame in your buffer.
+Set filled to false again.

 (5) when done, call stopcamera